rodesfl/rodesfl/README.md

 My name is Rodrigo Farinaccio Lotrario, 25, working as a software developer since I was 17.
 I'm from Brazil, enrolled into Computer Enginnering in 2015 at Federal University of Goiás, transferred to Computer Science in 2018, but never finished my degree.
 Yeah, I know it's important, but honestly I see no rush at the moment.

-Today I'm working as a backend developer at [Bemobi](https://www.linkedin.com/company/bemobi), a multinational company alongside carriers all around the world.
+Today I'm working as a backend developer at [BTG Pactual](https://www.linkedin.com/company/btgpactual/), a 40 years old multinational investment bank.
 I love working with others, helping wherever I can and finding solutions to problems that seem impossible.
-My last accomplishment was to develop a free routing system for vehicles, combining the data from OpenStreetMap (OSRM) and Google's Or-Tools library.
-I'm very happy to say that after a few months of hard work from our team, it was a huge success and is running in production for more than one year.
+My last big accomplishment was to develop a free routing system for vehicles, combining the data from OpenStreetMap (OSRM) and Google's Or-Tools library.
+I'm very happy to say that after a few months of hard work from our team, it was a huge success and is running in production for more than three years.

 I'm always open to new challenges, so feel free to contact me about projects and opportunities, It will be my genuine pleasure to talk to you.